 Taj Mahal stands among the seven wonders of the world and is situated in Agra.
-This historical monument is also termed as a Symbol of love.
+This historical monument has also been termed a Symbol of love.
 This is so because the Mughal Emperor Shah Jahan had built it in the memory of his third wife Mumtaz Mahal.
 Taj Mahal covers approximately 60 bighas of land and is built up of white marble bought from Makrana in Rajasthan.
 The tomb structure is rectangular in shape and can be reached via a big gateway.
-The tomb symbolizing the eternal feeling of love was completed in 1653 with the hard labour of approx 20 years.
+The tomb symbolizing the eternal feeling of love was completed in 1653 with the hard labor of approx 20 years.

-It is believed that the construction of Taj Mahal was done importing materials from India and many parts of Asia.
+It is believed that the construction of the Taj Mahal was done by importing materials from India and many parts of Asia.
 Close to a thousand elephants were used for the purpose of transportation.
 Apart from that 22,000 workers had put their strenuous efforts to shape this magnificent historical structure.

 The white marble was brought from Rajasthan, the jasper from the state of Punjab, jade, and crystal from China, Lapis Lazuli was brought in by Afghanistan.
 All in all, twenty-eight types of precious and semi-precious stones were also inlaid into the white marble.
 Due to this the charm of the whole structure was enhanced manifolds.

-Legends also state that the Mughal Emperor, Shah Jahan had given the instructions to build a 15-kilometre ramp for transporting marble and other materials to be used in the construction of Taj Mahal.
-After putting in all the sweat, blood and technical knowledge of those times, it had taken a period of approximately 20 years to complete it; one of the 8 wonders of the world.
-The total cost of making Taj Mahal during that time is said to be anywhere from 30 to 32 million Indian rupees.
-This would approximately equal to 800-850 million US dollars as per 2015 data.
+Legends also state that the Mughal Emperor, Shah Jahan had given the instructions to build a 15-kilometer ramp for transporting marble and other materials to be used in the construction of the Taj Mahal.
+After putting in all the sweat, blood, and technical knowledge of those times, it had taken a period of approximately 20 years to complete it; one of the 8 wonders of the world.
+The total cost of making the Taj Mahal during that time is said to be anywhere from 30 to 32 million Indian rupees.
+This would approximately equal 800-850 million US dollars as per 2015 data.

 The Taj Mahal is beautifully carved with white marble; it creates a perfect impression on the mind of an explorer.
 The faultlessly carved marble is a notable example of Mughal architecture.
 Every single stone carved is simply astonishing.